alimoammeri79/Web-Design-Practice/README.md

-Simple projects with web technoligies.
+Simple projects with web technologies.